 Pre-Cucuteni II Bernashevka was abandoned before copper tools and ornaments became common enough to lose casually; no copper artifacts were left in the settlement.
 But only a few centuries later small copper artifacts became common.
-At Tripolye A Luka-Vrublevetskaya, probably occupied about 4800-4600 BCE, 12 copper objects (awls, fishhooks, a bead, a ring) were found among seven houses in piles of discarded shell-fish, animal bones, and broken crockery.
+At Tripolye A Luka-Vrublevetskaya, probably occupied about 4800-4600 BCE, 12 copper objects (awls, fishhooks, a bead, a ring) were found among seven houses in piles of discarded shellfish, animal bones, and broken crockery.
 At Karbuna, near the steppe boundary, probably occupied about 4500-4400 BCE, a spectacular hoard of 444 copper objects was buried in a fine late Tripolye A pot closed with a Tripolye A bowl (figure 9.4).
-The hoard contained two cast copper hammer-axes 13-14 cm long, hundreds of copper beads, and dozens of flat
+The hoard contained two cast copper hammer-axes 13-14 cm long, hundreds of copper beads, and dozens of flat "idols," or wide-bottomed pendants made of flat sheet copper; two hammer-axes of marble and slate with drilled shaft-holes for the handle; 127 drilled beads made of red deer teeth; 1 drilled human tooth; and 254 beads, plaques, or bracelets made of Spondylus shell, an Aegean shell used for ornaments continuously from the first Greek Neolithic through the Old European Eneolithic.
+The Karbuna copper came from Balkan ores, and the Aegean shell was traded from the same direction, probably through the tell towns of the lower Danube valley.
+By about 4500 BCE social prestige had become closely linked to the accumulation of exotic commodities, including copper.14

-Figure 9.4 Part of the Karbuna hoard with the Tripolye A pot and bowl-lid in which it was found.
+Figure 9.4 Part of the Karbuna hoard with the Tripolye A pot and bowllid in which it was found.
 All illustrated objects except the pot and lid are copper, and all are the same scale.
 After Dergachev 1998.